 Despite the cold war between both the Asian countries, India vs Pakistan match has always been very exciting in all the tournaments.
 Originated during the Partition of British India into India and Pakistan in the year 1947, both nations have tense relations but also share a common cricketing heritage.

 To date, India and Pakistan have played only 5 matches in the T20 World Cup history.
-India enjoys a record of 5-0 against Pakistan against all the matches.
+India boasts a record of 5-0 against Pakistan in all the matches.
 Both arch-rivals last played in the ICC World Cup 2019 where the Indian team won the match by 89 runs.

 |Year||Result||Man of the Match|